What strategies can enhance community in my online course?

 The Pro and Con Grid approach has students follow a decision-making process by reviewing an issue, creating a list of pro and con arguments, and making a decision based on the weight and analysis of those points.
 A review of students’ lists reveals the depth and breadth of their analyses, capacity for objectivity, and strength of their decision-making skills.

 The Think/Pair/Share approach poses a question, asks students to reflect on the question, and has them share their ideas with others.
 Think has students reflect before speaking to organize their thoughts.
-Pair and Share ask students to compare and contrast their thoughts with others and rehearse their responses before sharing with the whole class.
+Pair and Share ask students to compare and contrast their thoughts with others and rehearse their responses before sharing them with the whole class.

 Watch the video below to learn about three different types of interactions.